hugo180/E-commerce-Backend/README.md

 # E-commerce-Backend
-### Using Express.js and Mysql the user will be able to connect to a data
+### Using Express.js and Mysql the user will be able to connect to a database using  Sequelize,using insomnia API GET routes  the user will be able to display the d
- base using  Sequelize,using insomnia API GET routes  the user will be able to display the d ata for categories, products or tags.
+ata for categories, products or tags.